Group of young people paddling down the Waikato river in a waka teetee

 • Appropriate governance structures and processes.

-The Trust may invest in products which are specifically designed to meet the Trust’s responsible investment goals.
 The Trust requires its fund managers to consider environmental, social and governance matters in relation to all investment decisions.
 When selecting and monitoring fund managers, the Trust will seek information about the capacity and practices of potential fund managers to consider environmental, social and governance matters in investment decisions.

 The Trust may contract with an appropriate company that has the expertise and weight to provide an engagement overlay on the Trust’s behalf in respect of one or more of its asset classes.
-Such an overlay will include responsible, sustained and constructive dialogue with companies that fall short of appropriate, internationally recognised standards, benchmarks and expectations, as well as the judicious and transparent use of the Trust’s share of voting rights in pooled asset classes.
+Such an overlay will include responsible, sustained and constructive dialogue with companies that fall short of appropriate, internationally recognised standards, benchmarks and expectations, as well as the judicious and transparent use of the Trust’s share of voting rights in pooled asset classes where applicable.

 The Trust is a signatory to the Principles for Responsible Investment (PRI) and participates in the Small and Resource Constrained Funds Initiative coordinated by the Secretariat.
 The commitment to PRI means the Trust aims to meet, over time, each of the six principles and to report on its progress in relation to the principles.
 The preamble and principles are set out below: